ibm-cloud-docs/account/iam-mng-access.md

 You can assign access to resources by using two types of policies:

 * Access to resources in the account, including the option for just one type or all types
-* Access to resources within a resource group, including the option for just one resource or all
+* Access to resources within a resource group, including the option for just one resource or all resources

-If you delete or edit an existing policy for a service ID currently being used, it might cause service interruption.
+If you delete or edit an existing policy for a service ID that's currently being used, it might cause service interruption.
 {: note}

-If you want to enable a user full administrator access to complete [account management tasks](/docs/account?topic=account-account-services&interface=ui#account-management-actions-roles), such as inviting and removing users, viewing billing and usage, managing service IDs, managing access groups, managing user access, and access to all IAM-enabled resources, you must assign a user the following access:
+If you want to enable a user full administrator access to complete [account management tasks](/docs/account?topic=account-account-services), such as inviting and removing users, viewing billing and usage, managing service IDs, managing access groups, managing user access, and access to all IAM-enabled resources, you must assign a user the following access:
-* A policy for **All Identity and Access enabled services** with the Administrator and Manager roles.
+* A policy for **Identity and Access enabled services** with the Administrator and Manager roles.
-* A policy with Administrator role on **All Account Management services**.
+* A policy with the Administrator role on **All Account Management services**.

 You can also set access management tags to manage access.
 For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).

-Users with the Administrator role for account management services can change the access of other users for any account management service.
-They can also invite and remove users from the account, including other users with the administrator role.
+Users with the Administrator role for account management services can change the access of other users and remove users from the resource, including other users with the administrator role.
 {: important}

 ### Assigning access to resources in the console